reactjs/react.dev/content/docs/how-to-contribute.md

 * `yarn test` runs the complete test suite.
 * `yarn test --watch` runs an interactive test watcher.
 * `yarn test <pattern>` runs tests with matching filenames.
+* `yarn test-prod` runs tests in the production environment.
+It supports all the same options as `yarn test`.
 * `yarn flow` runs the [Flow](https://flowtype.org/) typechecks.
 * `yarn build` creates a `build` folder with all the packages.
 * `yarn build core,dom --type=UMD` creates UMD builds of just React and ReactDOM.